TEACHING PRACICES & CLASSROOM STRATEGIES

 There are a few reasons why this type of assessment has been challenged by alternative types of assessment, with one major reason being that it does not provide enough data throughout the learning process.

 Formative assessment, on the other hand, has been a more effective means of assessing students along the way and providing them with accurate feedback than summative assessment alone.
-Of
+Of course there is absolutely a place for summative assessment, but researchers recommend that teachers spend the same amount of time on formative evaluation as they do on summative assessment.

 3. Strictly teaching content